 Specified data on controlled substances must be reported by the end of the next business day by all drug outlets that dispense controlled substances in or into Idaho and prescribers that dispense controlled substances to humans.

-- Online Access to PDMP.
+(3-28-23) 01.
+Online Access to PDMP.
 To obtain online access, a prescriber or pharmacist, or their delegate must complete and submit a registration application and agree to adhere to the access restrictions and limitations established by law.
-(3-28-23) - O2.
+(3-28-23) 02.
 Use Outside Scope of Practice.
 Information obtained from the PDMP must not be used for purposes outside the prescriber's or pharmacist's scope of professional practice.
 A delegate may not access the PDMP outside of their supervisor's scope of professional practice.
-(3-28-23) - O3.
+(3-28-23) 03.
 Profile Requests.
 Authorized persons without online access may obtain a profile by completing a Board form and submitting it to the Board office with proof of identification and other credentials necessary to confirm the requestor's authorized status pursuant to Section 37-2726, Idaho Code.
-(3-28-23)

-SUBCHAPTER H - RULES GOVERNING DRUG COMPOUNDING

-700. COMPOUNDING DRUG PREPARATIONS.
+(3-28-23) 601. - 699.
+(RESERVED) SUBCHAPTER H - RULES GOVERNING DRUG COMPOUNDING (Rules 700 through 799) 700.
+COMPOUNDING DRUG PREPARATIONS.